KaneKi2507/computer_vision_project2/README.md

 The system combines YOLO-based object detection, persistent object tracking, motion analysis, and CSV-based event logging in a modular pipeline.

+Created by: Ayush Kumar Thakur
+Registration no. 24BAI10582

 ## Features

 | Feature                 | Description                                    |